Sociology of health and illness: Africa

 HIV/AIDS is the leading epidemic that affects the social welfare of Africa.
 Human Immunodeficiency virus (HIV) can cause AIDS which is an acronym for Acquired Immunodeficiency Syndrome (AIDS), a condition in humans in which the immune system begins to fail, leading to life-threatening infections.
 Two-thirds of the world's HIV population is located in Sub-Saharan Africa.
 Since the epidemic started more than 15 million Africans have died by complications with HIV/AIDS.

-People apart of religious sub-groups of Sub-Saharan Africa and those who actively and frequently participate in religious activities are more likely to be at a lower risk of contracting HIV/AIDS.
-On the opposite end, there are many beliefs that an infected male can be cured of the infection by having sex with a virgin.
+People who are a part of religious sub-groups of Sub-Saharan Africa, and those who actively and frequently participate in religious activities, are more likely to be at a lower risk of contracting HIV/AIDS.
+On the opposite end, there are beliefs that an infected male can be cured of the infection by having sex with a virgin.
 These beliefs increase the number of people with the virus and also increase the number of rapes against women.